reduxjs/redux/docs/basics/Store.md

 console.log(store.getState())

 // Every time the state changes, log it
-// (Note that `store.subscribe` returns a function for unregistering the listener) let unsubscribe = store.subscribe(() =>
+// Note that subscribe() returns a function for unregistering the listener let unsubscribe = store.subscribe(() => console.log(store.getState())
-  console.log(store.getState())
 )